 Their preferred counsellor is Shelley Bridgman who, until very recently indeed, made her career as a motivational coach and stand-up comedian.

-If Mermaids TG were less inward-looking, they’d have discovered some upsetting facts about millennial children in general – it’s debatable whether these would have served their agenda so well.
+If Mermaids were less inward-looking, they’d have discovered some upsetting facts about millennial children in general – it’s debatable whether these would have served their agenda so well.

 The awful truth is that we’re facing a nationwide crisis in mental health.
 Young or old, the risk factors are any deviation from privileged (patriarchal) norms – and this includes being female.